What Are The Different Shapes of Breast Implants?

 Understanding Breast Implants: A Short Guide to Sizes and Shapes

-Breast implants are available in round and tear-drop shape, and each shape has its own hardcore fans.
+Breast implants are available in round and tear-drop shape:

 - Round Implants